Jaguar XJ (electric): Project X391

 By January 2021, X391 had failed to launch and speculation on the fate of Castle Bromwich and the upcoming electric XJ began; X391 was cancelled formally in February; Bolloré had made the decision to discontinue development within his first month with JLR: "XJ was a completely different kind of car from the ones we were proposing – different in technology, battery chemistry, electronics, size, performance and market position.
 It would never have suited our plans."
 During an investor call, JLR CFO Adrian Mardell stated the cancellation of X391 and L392 would result in a write-off of £1,000,000,000 in development costs.
 Mardell clarified Bolloré's stance: "The current MLA program ... would have been catch-up in [emissions] compliance and that just isn't good enough in this industry today" and added "[X391] wouldn't have that modern luxury, that future Jaguar vision, that drop-dead aspiration that we need to make this brand work ...
 So we had to make a tough decision."
 After the electric XJ was cancelled, JLR announced that it would "end mass production of cars at (Castle Bromwich) before 2025".

-In early 2022, JLR announced that under the "Reimagine" plan, the planned all-electric line-up (by 2025) would be based on an internally-developed platform known as Panthera.
+In early 2022, JLR announced that under the Reimagine plan, the planned all-electric line-up by 2025 would be based on an internally-developed platform known as Panthera.
 Bolloré stated that Panthera would not be shared with Land Rover, as it was designed to allow Jaguar to provide "unique proportions" and capabilities, and would help the marque survive as it moved to a higher price point and lower volume.
 The upcoming Panthera-based flagship of the Jaguar line is anticipated to be called the XJ.
 Later in February, Jaguar stated it would develop Panthera jointly with Magna Steyr, which assembles the I-Pace under contract to JLR in Austria.

 Design

-In March 2020, a prototype X391 was photographed while undergoing testing on public roads; although the car's features were obscured, Autocar concluded the prototype's "long bonnet and high waistline aren't unlike those of the outgoing XJ"; according to the same article, X391 would have been wider and taller than X351.
+In March 2020, a prototype X391 was photographed while undergoing testing on public roads.
+Although the car's features were obscured, Autocar commented that the prototype's "long bonnet and high waistline aren't unlike those of the outgoing XJ", and the X391 would have been wider and taller than the X351.
 MLA was designed to accommodate underfloor batteries up to 90.2 kW-hr in size, providing up to 290 mi of range using one traction motor on each axle.